ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 and process the data fields of each line.
 The first choice of people coming from other languages may be to use regexes for separating the components of each line.
-Regexes allow a very flexible parsing of [strings]{.str}, but regex parsing is not very fast, and as our file has a very simple format, where the different fields are cleanly grouped by separating commas, other methods for extracting the data fields may be faster and simpler.
+Regexes allow a very flexible parsing of [strings], but regex parsing is not very fast, and as our file has a very simple format, where the different fields are cleanly grouped by separating commas, other methods for extracting the data fields may be faster and simpler.
 But as regexes may be indeed useful for more complicated data extraction tasks, we will start with a small regex code example.
-Regex matching gives us only the substrings, but does not convert [strings]{.str} containing floating point or integer numbers to numeric values.
+Regex matching gives us only the substrings, but does not convert [strings] containing floating point or integer numbers to numeric values.
 We will leave this conversion out for now --- later we can use [parseInt()] or [parseFloat()] to get the numeric values.
 The code for our first regex solution is straight forward, we